ellemiekevankints/LunarNRM-Blender-Models/README.md

 # Lunar Crater Blender Models

 This repository contains Blender models of lunar craters used in the **2025 IEEE Aerospace Conference Paper: _Neural Radiance Methods for Lunar Terrain Modeling_**.
-These models were designed for simulating orbital camera systems and generating synthetic datasets to evaluate neural radiance field (NeRF) methods for lunar terrain reconstruction.
+These models were designed for simulating orbital cameras and generating synthetic datasets to evaluate neural radiance field (NeRF) methods for lunar terrain reconstruction.
 The original models were developed by **Midge "Mantissa" Sinnaeve** and can be found [here](https://blendermarket.com/products/moonscapes).
 The models provided in this repository were modified to create lunar terrains with similar properties to the lunar South Pole.

 ## Overview